altruios/namshubettulpa/public/namshubettuple/interludes-2.md

 'Wait - it's going to eat us.'
 'no,'
 ~Robert thought at her in mock astoundment~
-'a giant creature with a billion tounges'
+'a giant creature with a billion tongues'
 ~He continued~
 'has no intention of eating you.'
 ~Alice waiting a bit, then said.~